 Defrost and dry your frozen shrimp in your salad spinner; it's a fast way to speed up the dinner prep when you're running behind.
 (Fill the basin with enough room-temperature water to cover the shrimp, then spin to thaw.
 Once thawed, drain the water and spin to dry.)

 Don’t let water get trapped inside your broccoli’s florets.
-Wash and dry them in your salad spinner and they’ll be ready for anything, like a take-out-inspired beef and broccoli stir-fry.
+Wash and dry them in your salad spinner and they’ll be ready for anything, like a take-out-inspired saucy beef strips served with broccoli.

 Leeks can be difficult to dry after they’ve been rinsed and chopped.
 Use the salad spinner to dry them fuss-free, and they're ready to use.